 FOSDEM 2018 Rust Devroom is the 1st edition of a dedicated Rust venue co-located with FOSDEM 2018.
 It was, by all accounts, very popular; at least a few hundred people visited the Rust Devroom, where my talk was supposed to be held.
 Because the room could only hold about 120 people, people had to line up to get into talks.
 When I showed up for my event, there was already a long line snaking through the hallway.
 I lined up with everyone else and almost didn’t get into my own talk!

 People lining up to listen to their favorite Rust talk.
 Photo credit: Andrew Hobden

-You can find the slides of my presentation here and the full video here.
+You can find the slides of my presentation here.
 But we are all busy people, so just in case you don’t have time to go through it all, here’s a summary of the highlights and where you can go learn more!